-2.1 The aim of the College's Medical Team is to work in partnership with parents/guardians/agents, students and fellow professionals to ensure that pupils who require medical treatment are able to undertake treatment in a safe and secure environment, which allows the student to continue
+- 2.1.
+The aim of the College's Medical Team is to work in partnership with parents/guardians, students and fellow professionals to ensure that pupils who require medical treatment are able to undertake treatment in a safe and secure environment, which allows the student to continue to make progress with their education.
+All pupils prior to their arrival at college must complete a pre-arrival medical questionnaire.
+All known health and medical conditions, along with medications prescribed and taken must be disclosed.
+Failure to disclose serious medical and health conditions, along with not providing information about medications, including those classified as controlled medications means that a breach of college policy and admissions entry criteria has occurred.

-- 2.2 This policy contains the following appendices:
+- 2.2.
+This policy contains the following appendices:

 - Health plan template

 - Homely Guidance and contra-indications

 - Good Hygiene Advice

 - Helpful organisation contacts

 - Medical Emergency Flow Chart

-3.0 Confidentiality
+3. Confidentiality

-- 3.1 In accordance with the nurses' professional obligations, medical information about college students, regardless of their age, will remain confidential, unless there is a safeguarding concern, in which case the nurse would follow the college safeguarding policy and inform the Designated Safeguarding Person and Designated Safeguarding Officers.
-All staff, need to be aware of certain medical conditions such as asthma, allergies and anaphylaxis.
-These are made known to college staff via the College's MIS system and also by direct contact through the college nursing team. - 3.2 In providing medical care for a student, it is recognised that on occasions the nurses may liaise with senior staff (in particular the student's Head of House, the Deputy Head, Pastoral and the Head of Boarding), other staff and parents/guardians/agents, as deemed appropriate and that information, ideally with the student's prior consent, will be passed on as necessary.
-With all medical and nursing matters, the nurses will respect confidentiality except on the very rare occasions when, having failed to persuade that student, or his or her authorised representative, to give consent to divulgence, the nurses consider that it is in the student's better interests, wellbeing, or necessary for the protection of the wider college community, to breach confidence and pass information to a relevant person or body. - 3.3 In line with good practice and in keeping with the procedures outlined in the college's 'Safety on Trips Policy', all trip leaders are informed of any serious ailments and/or, substantial mental health concerns on a strict 'need to know' basis in order to safeguard learners effectively.
+- 3.1.
+In accordance with the nurse's professional obligations, medical information about college students, regardless of their age, will remain confidential, unless there is a safeguarding concern, in which case the nurse would follow the college safeguarding policy and inform the Designated Safeguarding Person and Designated Safeguarding Officers.
+All staff need to be aware of certain medical conditions such as asthma, allergies and anaphylaxis.
+These are made known to college staff via the College's information system and also by direct contact through the college nursing team. - 3.2.
+In providing medical care for a student, it is recognised that on occasions the nurses may liaise with senior staff (in particular the student's Head of House, the Deputy the Head of Boarding), other Pastoral and parents/guardians/agents, as deemed appropriate and that information, ideally with the student's prior consent, will be passed on as necessary.
+With all medical and nursing matters, the nurses will respect confidentiality except on the very rare occasions when, having failed to persuade that student, or his or her authorised representative, to give consent to divulgence, the nurses consider that it is in the student's better interests, wellbeing, or necessary for the protection of the wider college community, to breach confidence and pass information to a relevant person or body. - 3.3.
+In line with good practice and in keeping with the procedures outlined in the college's 'Safety on Trips Policy', all trip leaders are informed of any serious ailments and/or, substantial mental health concerns on a strict 'need to know' basis in order to safeguard learners effectively.

-4.0 Documentation
+4. Documentation

-4.1 Each contact and communication with a student/or member of staff regarding a student will be documented by the nurses.
+- 4.1.
+Each contact and communication with a student/or member of staff regarding a student will be documented by the nurses.
 In addition, House Parents and College staff will also document health concerns using the college management information systems when the nurses are not on-site.
-Students' medical files and any other relevant medical documentation will be kept in a locked filing cabinet in the Medical Room in the boarding house.
-Access to these records is

-- limited to the medical team only and records are kept and maintained in line with GDPR guidance, including grab sheet storage. - 4.2 When students join the college they complete a College medical questionnaire including significant past and current medical problems, medications, any on-going treatment, allergies and the dates and details of all immunisations, if known.
+Students' medical files and any other relevant medical documentation will be kept in a locked filing cabinet in the Medical Room.
+Access to these records is limited to the medical team only and records are kept and maintained in line with GDPR guidance, including grab sheet storage. - 4.2.
+When students join the college they complete a College medical questionnaire including significant past and current medical problems, medications, any on-going treatment, allergies and the dates and details of all immunisations, if known.
 This information is also included on the NHS GP registration form.
 Students and parents are asked to keep the nurses up-to-date with any new health diagnoses, notifying them in a timely manner should any changes to health and medical needs occur.

-5.0 Working with Parents and Guardians
+5. Working with Parents and Guardians